top of page

 - List 3 people you admire.

-- List 3 people you despise.
+- List 3 people you dislike.

-For example, I despise aggressive people, I think I am not aggressive; however, I once slapped a group facilitator who challenged me harshly (he hugged me afterwards and praised my power).
+For example, I despise aggressive people; I think I am not aggressive.
+However, I once slapped a group facilitator who challenged me harshly (he hugged me afterwards and praised my power).

 - Harmony of opposites